rogerlew/advanced-human-factors/README.md

 ## Background

-### Importance of perception to aerospace human factors (related discussion to other domains)
+### 1/18/2023 Importance of perception to human factors with discussion on various domains

+Provide at least some materials by Friday (1/13) and all materials by Monday (1/16) for review.

+- (Dan) Perception and Human Factors
+- (Benga) Peception Nuclear Control Room Operations
+- (Zeth) Immersion in VR

 ### HF Evaluation (Standards) and Usability Principles

 ### Artificial Intelligence / Generative Adversarial Networks

 ## Domains